 5. Important Notice

 Please note that the above is subject to change from time to time without prior notice.
-EC-Council reserves the right to make changes as required in order to maintain the reputation and recognition of its certifications and credentials.
-However, best effort will be used in informing members of changes via the website and the members’ portal.
+EC-Council reserves the right to make changes as required to maintain the reputation and recognition of its certifications and credentials.
+However, the best efforts will be used to inform members of changes via the website.

 Below is a list of FAQs :